trebisky/AWS/README.md

 The HDC controller had 2 big edge connectors.
 P10 was a 50 pin connector and was a sort of bus between it and the CPU card.
 P9 was an 80 pin connector and carried most (but not all) of the drive signals.

+---

+A note on bit order.
+All of the Signetics 8x300 series documents use an old convention for numbering bits.
+Namely the MSB is bit 0 and the LSB is bit 7 (in an 8 bit word anyway).
+The modern convention is just the opposite.
+The disassembler I used uses the modern convention.
+So when you see something like sriv[7] the assembly is accessing the MSB not the LSB.
+This all makes sense to the modern mind and the only time you need to take care is when you look at the old datasheets (and the schematics).